How Soon Can You Get Pregnant After A Miscarriage?

 Image: Shutterstock

-Since the underlying cause of a miscarriage is not always known, there is no certain way to prevent a miscarriage.
-The following tips may help in having a healthy pregnancy (8) (9).
+While the underlying cause of a miscarriage is not always known, taking these precautions after a miscarriage may help in having a healthy subsequent pregnancy (8) (9).

 • Do not skip any antenatal appointments.